-- (f) Contributions to enriching the life of the university by correcting discrimination and encouraging diversity as demonstrated by significant research in line with the emerging scholarship concerning the conditions of life of women and minorities; teaching; and/or university service.
-A candidate's effectiveness in this regard will be judged where appropriate by accepting a diverse range of publications and vehicles for service, which address the special needs and interests of minorities and women in their efforts to obtain equal opportunity. - 1.1 Library Criteria for Promotion and Continuing Appointment
+(f) Contributions to enriching the life of the university by correcting discrimination and encouraging diversity as demonstrated by significant research in line with the emerging scholarship concerning the conditions of life of women and minorities; teaching; and/or university service.
+A candidate's effectiveness in this regard will be judged where appropriate by accepting a diverse range of publications and vehicles for service, which address the special needs and interests of minorities and women in their efforts to obtain equal opportunity.

+1.1 Library Criteria for Promotion and Continuing Appointment1

-The Library faculty shares the University's goals and contributes to the fulfillment of the campus mission in the areas of instruction, research, and service.
+The Library Faculty shares the University's goals and contributes to the fulfillment of the campus mission in the areas of instruction, research, and service.
 However, librarians' contributions differ in nature and emphasis from those of professorial faculty.
-The criteria for promotion and continuing appointment outlined below are designed to recognize that librarians constitute a subgroup within the University faculty.
+The criteria for promotion and continuing appointment outlined below are designed to recognize that librarians constitute a subgroup within the University facultythis fact.

 - (a) Mastery of subject matter-The basic credential is a Master's Degree in library or information science from an American Library Association-accredited program.
 Appropriate supplementary evidence might include additional earned degrees, certificates of advanced and/or specialized training, and language or subject expertise commensurate with a particular position description.
-For example, branch librarians normally need to have a strong subject background (e.g., biology, music) and catalog librarians working with foreign area studies materials must have the appropriate language proficiency. - b) Effectiveness as a librarian-The concept of effectiveness as a librarian comprehends a wide variety of individual abilities and achievements.
-In order to be effective, the Library faculty as a whole must successfully develop, organize, manage, interpret, and promote access to a full range of library services and resources.
-Although every librarian must be able to demonstrate a general appreciation and understanding of all of the above, expectations of individual effectiveness may vary depending upon functional specialization within the libraries.
-Many job descriptions combine activities from more than one functional category, e.g., a government documents librarian may exercise selection, acquisition, cataloging, reference, and management responsibilities.
-In this context, it is important to note that some librarians may have opportunities for direct contact with students and professorial faculty, while others, most notably catalog librarians, may interact exclusively with library faculty colleagues and/or counterparts at other institutions.
-In such cases, internal letters commenting on effectiveness may be appropriate substitutes for external letters from library users.
+For example, branch librarians normally need to have a strong subject background (e.g., biology, music) and catalog librarians working with foreign area studies materials must have the appropriate language proficiency. - b) Effectiveness as a librarian-The concept of effectiveness as a librarian comprehends a wide variety of individual abilities and achievements and constitutes an indispensable element in every candidacy.
+In order to be effective, the Library Faculty as a whole must successfully develop, organize, manage, interpret, and promote access to a full range of library services and resources.
+Although every librarian must be able to demonstrate a general appreciation and understanding of all of the above, expectations of individual effectiveness may vary depending upon functional specialization within the libraries Note: The library faculty feels that effectiveness as a librarian constitutes an indispensable element in every candidacy.

-&lt;sup>1 See also appendices 7.5-7.8 which further expand upon the description and application of these criteria.
+1 See also appendices Appendices VI-IX which further expand upon the description and application of these criteria.